 * Click here for rating key

-Gedera 26 Restaurant Review: At the entrance of the Yemenite quarter, Gedera 26 provides a bridge between Israel’s past and future: as the restaurant’s large glass windows offer an expansive view of battered, graffitied walls, diners are wrapped up in the city’s urban charm.
-The cooking, meanwhile, reflects chef-owner Amir Kronberg’s Swedish and Iraqi background, and he takes a modern approach in preparing the classic dishes of both cuisines.
+Gedera 26 Restaurant Review: At the entrance of the Yemenite quarter, Gedera 26 provides a bridge between Israel’s past and future; as the restaurant’s large glass windows offer an expansive view of battered, graffitied walls, diners are wrapped up in the city’s urban charm.
+The cooking, meanwhile, reflects chef-owner Amir Kronberg’s Swedish and Iraqi background, and he takes a modern approach in preparing the classics of both cuisines.
 The chef is no stranger to the open-air market behind his restaurant, and the revolving menu reflects his personal daily selections.
 Swedish meatballs with spiced lingonberry sauce and mashed potatoes are a menu staple.
-Finely textured polenta topped with a blend of lobster, wood ear and porcini mushrooms and speckles of brittle bacon showcase the range of Kronberg’s skills.
-Malabi, a silky custard with whispers of rosewater and crisp toasted pistachios and a brunoise of fresh fruits, is the best dish to end the homey yet refined meal.
+Chef Kronberg also prepares a take on a Libyan dish of fish stewed in tomato and red pepper sauce.
+Malabi, a silky custard with whispers of rosewater, crisp toasted pistachios and a brunoise of fresh fruits, is the best ending to the homey yet refined meal.